-ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year and some general survival information.
+ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
+You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-Tumor growth for AdCC is often slow, and people may live a long time with metastatic disease; however, a late recurrence of AdCC is common and can occur many years after initial treatment.
+Tumor growth for AdCC is often slow, and people may live a long time with metastatic disease.
+However, a late recurrence of AdCC is common and can occur many years after initial treatment.
 A late recurrence is cancer that has come back after treatment.

 Sources: Oral Cancer Foundation and Adenoid Cystic Carcinoma Research Foundation.